How do I get there ?

-You should plan to arrive around 10:15 a.m. so that you have time to get settled and prepare for worship.
+Plan to arrive around 10:15 a.m. so that you have time to get settled and prepare for worship.
 The service begins promptly at 10:30 a.m.
 If you arrive late, just ring the doorbell or wave at the security camera.
 An usher will unlock the door.

 Is your building accessible?

 Yes, our building is fully accessible.
 There are no stairs.
 If you require special assistance, just pull up under the covered entrance and sound your horn.
 We will come out to help.

 What is the service like?

-Our worship service consists of singing Psalms and Hymns accompanied by piano, the reading and preaching of scripture, the offering of prayers, and observance of the sacraments.
+Our worship service consists of singing Psalms and Hymns accompanied by piano and organ, the reading and preaching of scripture, the offering of prayers, and observance of the sacraments.
 The service lasts about 70 minutes.

 What should I wear?

 This is where most modern churches say, “Wear whatever you want!
 We just want you to be comfortable!”
 We want you to be comfortable too, so you should probably know that our members tend to wear their “Sunday best” because they regard worship as a special event.

 Who will be there?